aeonBTC/Mempal/README.md

 * **Tor Integration:** Enable Tor to preserve your privacy and connect to .onion mempool servers.

-* **Widgets:** Receive quick up-to-date information about fees, blocks, and mempool size.
+* **Widgets:** Receive quick and up-to-date information about fee rates, block sizes, and mempool sizes.